-\begin{remark} Example~\ref{ex:quotient-example} is close to being the universal one in the following sense: Zariski locally, every stacky curve is the quotient of a nonsingular affine curve by a finite (constant) group \cite{abramovichV:compactifyingStableMaps}*{Lemma 2.2.3}; see also Lemma~\ref{L:stacky-curves-characterization-cyclicity} below for a slightly stronger statement.
+\begin{remark} Example~\ref{ex:quotient-example} is close to being the universal one in the following sense: Zariski locally, every stacky curve is the quotient of a smooth affine curve by a finite (constant) group \cite[Lemma 2.2.3]{abramovichV:compactifyingStableMaps}; see also Lemma~\ref{L:stacky-curves-characterization-cyclicity} below for a slightly stronger statement.